RafaySystems/ai-templates/README.md

 # AI and Generative AI Templates
-This Git repository aggregates multiple Git repos which host "infrastructure templates" for a variety of use cases for Generative AI, AI and HPC applications.
+This Git repository **aggregates** multiple Rafay Git repos which host "infrastructure templates" for a variety of use cases for Generative AI, AI and HPC applications.
 These templates are based on Rafay Environment Manager and/or Kubernetes Manager.

+!!! important
+    Additional templates are in active development and expected to launch in the upcoming weeks.

 **Documentation**
 https://docs.rafay.co/refarch/overview/